SittidechL/Documents/ros2/ROS2 foxy on Raspberry.md

 source ~/ro2_ws/install/setup.bash  # ctr+x >> y >> enter

 ```
-- Try some examples
+- Try some examples <br>
-If you installed ros-foxy-desktop above you can try some examples.
+If you installed ros-foxy-desktop above you can try some examples. <br>
 In one terminal, source the setup file and then run a C++ talker:
 ```
 source /opt/ros/foxy/setup.bash